Skip to main content

 Purpose

-Students will compare a Te Ao Haka performance and one other performance.
+Students will compare a Te Ao Haka performance and another performance.

 Achievement Criteria